MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/2-explore-template-structure.md

 - *apiProfile* - an optional section that defines a collection of API versions for resource types.
 You can use this value to avoid having to specify API versions for each resource in the template.

-- *parameters* -  an optional section where you define values that will be provided when the deployment is executed.
-These values can be provided by a parameter file, by command-line parameters or in the portal.
+- *parameters* - an optional section where you define values that are provided during deployment.
+These values can be provided by a parameter file, by command-line parameters, or in the Azure portal.

 - *variables* - an optional section where you define values that are used to simplify template language expressions.

-- *functions* - an optional section where you can define [User-defined functions](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-user-defined-functions?azure-portal=true) that are available within the template.
-You can create your own functions when you have complicated expressions that are used repeatedly in your template.
+- *functions* - an optional section where you can define [user-defined functions](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-user-defined-functions?azure-portal=true) that are available within the template.
+User-defined functions can simplify your template when complicated expressions are used repeatedly in your template.

-- *resources* - a required section that defines the actual items you want to deploy, or that you want to update, in a resource group or a subscription.
+- *resources* - a required section that defines the actual items you want to deploy or update in a resource group or a subscription.

-- *output* section - an optional section where you specify the values that will be returned at the end of the deployment.
+- *output* - an optional section where you specify the values that will be returned at the end of the deployment.

-## How do I deploy an ARM template to Azure
+## Deploy an ARM template to Azure

-There are three ways to deploy an ARM template to Azure.
+You can deploy an ARM template to Azure in one of the following ways:

 - Deploy a local template
 - Deploy a linked template
 - Deploy in a continuous deployment pipeline

 This module focuses on deploying a local ARM template.
-In future modules, you'll learn how to deploy more complicated infrastructure and how to integrate with Azure Pipelines.
+In future Learn modules, you'll learn how to deploy more complicated infrastructure, and how to integrate with Azure Pipelines.

-Deploying a local template requires you to have either [Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-4.2.0&azure-portal=true) or [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest&azure-portal=true) installed locally.
-You first sign in to Azure using Azure CLI or Azure PowerShell.
+To deploy a local template, you need to have either [Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-4.2.0&azure-portal=true) or [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest&azure-portal=true) installed locally.

+First, sign in to Azure using Azure CLI or Azure PowerShell.

+\***

 # [Azure CLI](#tab/azure-cli)